Utah Administrative Code

 c. the availability of deferred payment agreements and sources of possible financial assistance including but not limited to state and federal energy assistance programs;

-d. informal and formal procedures to dispute bills and to appeal adverse decisions, including the Commission's address and telephone number;
+d. informal and formal procedures to dispute bills and to appeal adverse decisions, including the Commission's address, website, and telephone number;

 e. specific steps, printed in a conspicuous fashion, that may be taken by the consumer to avoid termination of service;